 “Air quality is a huge health factor for urban dwellers, so we made it a big deal in our study.
 To determine the cleanest major cities in the U.S., we initially measured the rankings for air pollution and ozone levels among all 49 U.S. metro areas with populations exceeding 1 million, using data from the American Lung Association.
 After eliminating those areas that ranked poorest in air quality, we measured the remaining 29 cities on the additional but less weighted factors of water quality and per capita spending on Superfund site cleanup and solid waste management.
 From this list, we drew our top 10.”

 Miami is America’s Cleanest City

-Want to live where the air is sweet, the water is pure and the streets are clean?
-Try Miami Beach FL real estate, the cleanest city in America.
-Feel free to comment on your thoughts related to this blog.
-Myself and the many readers would love to hear from you!
-I continually add to my blog, and once you visit, you can be notified by email or by RSS feed (upper right column) each time I post a new article.
+Want to live where the air is sweet, the water is pure, and the streets are clean?
+Try Miami Beach real estate, the cleanest city in America.
+Feel free to comment with your thoughts related to this blog.
+The many readers and I would love to hear from you!
+I continually add to my blog, and once you visit, you can be notified by email each time I post a new article or contact me here.